 The ability to deal in so many different currencies is one aspect of an NAB foreign currency account that sets National Australia Bank apart from many of their competitors.

 While a foreign currency account with NAB carries little to no monthly fee, users are subject to a range of charges for different banking transactions, and you’ll want to study NAB’s explanation of fees before opening an account to make sure it’s a strong fit for your business.

 Businesses that will use the account to handle many transactions a month may be better served with the $10 monthly fee option, which allows you to waive any fees related to withdrawals, deposits.
 There is also an option for an account with no monthly fees where you’re charged a small fee for each withdrawal, deposit or cheque.

 If you’re interested in other business services that NAB provides, those are also subject to different fees.
 For example, you can expect to pay AUD 175 to open up a business credit card account for your existing account.

 As anyone who deals in foreign currencies can tell you, exchange rates can be volatile and are subject to change at any time.
 NAB provides users with real-time exchange rate information to help better inform their transaction decisions.

-With an exchange rate calculator and the help of the NAB Connect banking application, experienced bankers will be able to work through any exchange rate issues on their own.
+With the help of the NAB Connect banking application, experienced bankers will be able to work through any exchange rate issues on their own.
 But, if you’re unsure, a NAB representative will be able to walk you through the best course of action when you’re sending or receiving money in a foreign currency.